underscoreio/underscoreio/src/_posts/2018-12-21-talks-roundup.md

 This posts collects together our talks from 2018.
-Inside you'll find a delicious selection of topics, including: algebras, interpreters, DLSs, compiler enhancements, avoiding string typing, and deep learning.
+Inside you'll find a delicious selection of topics, including: algebras, interpreters, DSLs, compiler enhancements, entire custom languages,avoiding string typing, and deep learning.
 Enjoy, and come over and say hi to us if you're at a Scala conference in 2019.

 <!-- break -->